Hertford Union Canal

 1

-A pub, named The Italian Job, stands at the top of the ramp.
-A plaque (1) affixed to the wall between the pub and the ramp commemorates an infamous murder, evidently the first ever committed on the British railway network.
-At that time the pub which occupied the site was called The Mitford Castle.
+Close to the top of the ramp a plaque (1) is affixed to the wall on the right hand side.This commemorates an infamous murder, evidently the first ever committed on the British railway network.
+At that time the pub which occupied the adjacent site was called The Mitford Castle.

 A bridge carrying the North London Railway once ran over the Cut here.
 Sometime after 10pm on July 9th 1864 an engine driver stopped his locomotive close by the canal after he spotted a suspicious object lying between the tracks.
 On investigation the train’s stoker and guard found a man who was both severely injured and unconscious.
 After the alarm was raised the man, who turned out to be a senior bank employee called Biggs, was carried to the Mitford Castle but his injuries, which it appears were caused by an attack and having been thrown from the train, were so grave that he died within a day or so.
 It quickly became apparent that Biggs had been the victim of a robbery and subsequent detective work soon pointed the finger at a Franz Muller who had departed for the United States by sailing ship on July 15th.
 Had the only way to pursue the suspect been on another sailing ship it is possible Muller would never have been intercepted but such was the speed and efficiency of transatlantic steamers that on arriving in New York he was met by two London police officers who had been there for many days.
 A watch belonging to Mr Biggs was found when Muller’s trunk was searched and he was subsequently extradited.
 Back in London he was tried, found guilty and executed.
 ‘Mr Briggs’ Hat’ by Kate Colquhoun gives a fascinating and detailed account of the case.